"Exploitation" is an outdated term to refer to most modern forms of employment, as the struggles of 1800s capitalism do not exist anymore.

 “From each according to their abilities to each according to their needs” is a fundamentally good idea.

-The richest and most powerful among us are driving this country and the environment to ruin moreso than they are creating a "rising tide" that "lifts all boats."
+The richest and most powerful among us are driving humanity to ruin moreso than they are creating economic prosperity and abundance.

 Labor is the superior of capital, and deserves much the higher consideration.

-One-on-one reconciliation and/or local community-based solutions to crime are often preferable to getting the police involved.
+One-on-one reconciliation or local, community-based solutions to crime are often preferable to getting the police involved.

 "The most improper job of any man, even saints, is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity."